Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 Bam Adebayo Insights vs. the Knicks

-- Adebayo has taken 14.9 shots per game this season and made eight per game, which account for 15.9% and 18.7%, respectively, of his team's total.
+- This season, Bam Adebayo has made 8.0 shots from the floor per game, which adds up to 18.7% of his team's total makes.

-- Adebayo's opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.
+- Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.

-- On defense, the Knicks have conceded 113.1 points per game, which is 12th-best in the NBA.
+- On defense, the Knicks have conceded 113.1 points per contest, which is 12th-best in the league.

-- Allowing 42 rebounds per game, the Knicks are the seventh-ranked team in the league.
+- The Knicks are the seventh-ranked squad in the league, allowing 42 rebounds per game.

-- Looking at assists, the Knicks have given up 25.1 per game, 13th in the NBA.
+- In terms of assists, the Knicks are 13th in the NBA, allowing 25.1 per game.

 Bam Adebayo vs. the Knicks